coding-kitties/istio-ambient-service-mesh-tutorial/README.md

 ### Deploying the demo apps

 1. Apply all the deployments found in the istio samples folder
+   > You need to wait until all pods are running, otherwise we can't label the
+   > pods in step 2.
    ```bash
    kubectl apply -f ./istio/samples/bookinfo/platform/kube/bookinfo.yaml
    kubectl apply -f ./istio/samples/bookinfo/networking/bookinfo-gateway.yaml